-Attendance to GTS of disadvantaged pupils continues to be lower than before the pandemic and there are still considerable gaps between the sub-groups.
-Improvements have unfortunately not be sustained, but are reflective of the overall decline in attendance we are seeing locally, regionally and nationally.
-The introduction of the 360o reviews and regular contact from the pupil coaches has been a contributory factor to improving individual pupil's attendance but we are still not able to address some persistent absentees.
-The percentage of absence at year 11 is the greatest concern and where there has been significant absence in the past, we have seen this only increase.
+The introduction of the 360[°] reviews and regular contact from the pupil coaches has been a contributory factor to improving individual pupil's attendance in the past but with an increased focus on behaviour these have not always happened.
+This is being addressed going forwards.
+The percentage of absence at Key Stage 4 is the greatest concern and where there has been significant absence in the past, we have seen this only increase.
 This is a focus for us in the coming academic year.
-Greater access to fiscal support for uniform and ICT have also assisted.
-Disadvantaged groups are also discussed in all Head of Learning/AHT Pastoral/safeguarding team meetings fortnightly.
+Greater access to fiscal support for uniform and ICT have also assisted in getting pupils into school.
+Disadvantaged groups are also discussed in all Head of Learning/AHT Pastoral/safeguarding team attendance & behaviour meetings fortnightly.